tweag/python-monorepo-example/2019-06-10-codestatistics.md

 So obviously, we want to use a computer for that.
 Unfortunately, computers *a priori* don't know what similarity between two LOC means.
 A first step to teaching it is to represent each LOC as a vector, which is a quantitative representation of what we think are the most important characteristics ("features") of a LOC.
+Here's where an important concept from NLP comes into play: we represent each LOC as a so-called *bag-of-words*, that is, we neglect grammar and word order, but keep a measure of presence of each word.
+In our case, we only take into account the 500 most frequent words in our data set and simply check which of these words is present in a LOC and which are not.
-In our case, we use a 500-dimensional feature vector, and each dimension encodes the occurence of one of the 500 most common data set words: it's either one (if the word is present in that LOC) or zero (if it is not).
+That way, we end up with a 500-dimensional feature vector, in which each dimension encodes the occurence of a word: it's either one (if the word is present in that LOC) or zero (if it is not).

 We could now race off and look at the LOCs in the 500-dimensional feature space.
 But how would we visualize such a high-dimensional space?